Rainwright/Weather-Analytics/README.md

 * [x] Analysis 2.4 - When is the most dangerous time to take flight based on wind speed and wind direction

-* [ ] Analysis 2.5 - How to predict rain using wind direction and wind pressure

 Precipitation

 * [x] Analysis 3 - What is the mean, median, standard deviation, min and max precipitation at both airports for each season